makeitlabs/ratt/deployment/certs/mqtt/README.md

 This script will ask you for that CA password you should have remembered earlier.

+## Deploying certificates to the authbackend

+The authbackend needs valid client certificates so it can connect to the MQTT broker.
+Generate the client cert named `authbackend` using the script, and then deploy it with the included script:

+`./deploy_authbackend_certs.sh`

+This will deploy the certs to both the production and staging servers, and, importantly, it will restart the Apache webserver, so be aware before you do this.

+## Deploying certificates to Node-RED

+Node-RED is used for automation glue and "smarts" for the RATT system (e.g. Slack integration).
+Generate client certs with the name `node-red` and manually configure Node-RED TLS to point to the certificates on the local filesystem.
+You may also choose to upload the certs into Node-RED instead.

 ## Deploying certificates to a RATT node

 To deploy to a RATT node you will need to have a working `fab` configuration, including `ssh-config` and properly deployed SSH keys.
 It is beyond the scope of this document (for now) to help you get that configured.